yihui/yihui.org/content/en/2018-02-07-not-bad-documentation.md

 slug: not-bad-documentation
 ---

-As usual, I started my morning by going through new Github issues, and I saw [a nicely written issue](https://github.com/yihui/xaringan/issues/110) in the **xaringan** repo.
+As usual, I started my morning by going through new GitHub issues, and I saw [a nicely written issue](https://github.com/yihui/xaringan/issues/110) in the **xaringan** repo.
 It was a great issue because there was a minimal reproducible example in it.
 However, I thought the issue should be easy to understand because I had documented the `css` argument on the help page `?xaringan::moon_reader`.
 So there were two possibilities:

 1. My documentation was poor.